 “Our research suggests that companies aiming to better attract, retain and engage ethnic minority talent should consider a formal mentoring program if they don’t already offer one,” said David Pruner, partner and member of the Industrial Practice at Heidrick & Struggles.
 “It’s even more critical for companies to address this demand as more recognize diversity and inclusion as a key driver of a healthy corporate culture and their bottom line.”

 Below we list some interesting highlights that the study presents on ethnic and racial minorities.

-- Minority respondents were more likely to say they found their best mentoring relationship extremely important to their careers
+- Ethnic minorities in the study were more likely to say they found their best mentoring relationship extremely important to their careers

-- Minority mentees also have a stronger tendency to choose a mentor due to similar backgrounds
+- Mentees from minority backgrounds have a stronger tendency to choose a mentor due to similar backgrounds

 - Minority respondents are also more likely to have a continued relationship with their primary mentor